Genfangen » Captured at 0310 hours

 Gilbert frowned, that itching suspicion returning.
 Had Atienna not told Werner what had happened yet?
 No, she wasn’t the type from what he’d seen so far.
 The only person Gilbert knew that would go to nonsensical extremes to withhold information would be…

 “Captain, Werner got a head injury midway through the operation,” Gilbert explained as he went up to the bars.
 “His head is still kinda jumbled, so I was given command, sir.”
 He side-glanced at the Aquarians jailed across the room before briefing the captain on everything that had occurred since Atienna’s override.
 Coming across their fallen camp; discovering Marionette Engel, Henning Rath, and the Argoan Emil; engaging with an Argoan unit on their way back home; and, losing Otto Vogt to a crazed Henning Rath.

 Werner paled and his lips pulled into a tight line as he digested the information.
 Shoulders sagging, Bergmann released her iron grip on the bars of the cell and took a step back.

 “I see,” Weingartner said after a beat.
 “Otto’s loss is unfortunate.
 I’m sorry.
 He was a good man.”
 He allowed a solemn, momentary pause of silence to pass before he eyed Marionette standing stiffly in her corner.
-“It’s fortunate that you caught Engel but can’t do much with that in our current situation.
-But their infiltration into our military is something that needs to be reported—”
+“It’s fortunate that you caught Engel but we can’t do much with that in our current situation.
+But the Augen’s infiltration into our military is something that needs to be reported—”